msloan10/Bitcoin-Dashboard/README.md

 The Bitcoin Sentiment Analysis ETL in this repository extracts, transforms, analyzes, and loads data from Twitter into a MS SQL Server database.
 The analysis portion includes individual scores for positive, negative, and neutral polarity as well as overall sentiment.
 Other attributes include tweet id, user id, text, retweets, likes, result type, and time.

-NEXT STEP: Visualize data in Power BI
+NEXT STEP: Visualize findings in Power BI

 ## File Descriptions